raspberrypilearning/table-football/en/step_4.md

         end
     end
 ```
-  You should only have to change three things: the `x position`, and which keys are pressed.
+  You should only have to change three things: the `y position`, and which keys are pressed.

 ## Test your project